Process for Receiving and Handling Complaints

 Step 1: Receiving and registering the complaint

-- The complaint is filed with the complaint-receiving officer.
+- The complaint is filed with the complaint-receiving officer (CRO).

-- The complaint-receiving officer informs the Special Project Facilitator, the Compliance Review Panel chair, and the operations department about the complaint, with a copy of the complaint letter.
+- The CRO informs the Special Project Facilitator (SPF), the Compliance Review Panel (CRP) chair, and the operations department about the complaint, with a copy of the complaint letter.

 Step 2: Acknowledging the complaint

-- The complaint-receiving officer acknowledges receipt of the complaint and sends an information packet to the complainants.
+- The CRO acknowledges receipt of the complaint and sends an information packet which explains the available functions to the complainants.

-- If the choice is not clear, the complaint-receiving officer requests complainants to clarify their choice.
+- If the choice is not clear, the CRO requests complainants to clarify the option.

 Step 3: Forwarding the complaint

-- other departments or offices (if the complaint falls outside the Accountability Mechanism mandate).
+- The CRO forwards the complaint for handling to either the SPF, the CRP chair, or other departments or offices (if the complaint falls outside the Accountability Mechanism mandate).

-- If there are no objections to the complaint-receiving officer’s decision (see note below), the complaint-receiving officer will forward the complaint to the relevant party to be handled.
+If there are no objections to the CRO’s decision (see note below), the CRO will forward the complaint to the relevant party to be handled.

-Note: Within 3 days of the complaint-receiving officer’s decision, the Special Project Facilitator, Compliance Review Panel chair, operations department or any other relevant department or office may object if they feel that the complaint-receiving officer has misinterpreted the complainants’ choice of function.
+Note: Within 3 days of the CRO’s decision, the SPF, CRP chair, operations department or any other relevant department or office may object if they feel that the CRO has misinterpreted the complainants’ choice of function.

-The complaint-receiving officer will return the complaint to the complainants with a request to clarify the choice of function if
+The CRO will return the complaint to the complainants with a request to clarify the choice of function if:

 - the choice was unclear; or

-- an objection is raised by the Special Project Facilitator, Compliance Review Panel chair, operations department, or other relevant department or office.
+- an objection is raised by the SPF, CRP chair, operations department, or other relevant department or office.

-- The complainants must clarify their choice within 60 calendar days of the complaint-receiving officer’s request for clarification.
+The complainants must clarify their choice within 60 calendar days of the CRO’s request for clarification.

-Note: If the complaint needs to be returned, the complaint-receiving officer again sends the information packet to explain the two available functions.
+Note: If the complaint needs to be returned, the CRO again sends the information packet to explain the two available functions.

 Step 4: Informing the complainants

-- The complaint-receiving officer informs the complainants and their representative(s), if any, which party will handle the complaint and the contact person(s).
+- The CRO informs the complainants and their representative(s), if any, which party will handle the complaint and the contact person(s).

-- If the complainants did not clarify their choice within 60 calendar days, the complaint-receiving officer informs them that the Accountability Mechanism process has ended.
+- If the complainants did not clarify their choice within 60 calendar days, the CRO informs them that the Accountability Mechanism process has ended.